 It’s worth asking, what are you having tested?
 If you are having your web app tested (for example), the WAF is not part of your web app.
 If it is, you have a lot bigger problems that need to be addressed.
 In fact, in most cases, the WAF is 3rd-party.
 Maybe even cloud hosted.
 Unless the tester has authorization from the WAF vendor, they could actually get into some legal trouble by attempting to circumvent it’s controls.
 I’ve tested WAFs before – it is a very different test than a web app pentest.
 If you want both tested, the testing should be split up.

 This concept is not limited to web app testing through a WAF.
-This same concept applies to network vulnerability scanning and penetration testing (through firewalls, IPSs, WAFs, email filters, etc.), red teaming engagements (custom detections), wireless assessments (restricting physical access), social engineering engagements (names and contact info), etc. As a general rule, the closer one gets to full white-box testing (full knowledge and unmitigated access), the better the ROI.
+This same concept applies to network vulnerability scanning and penetration testing (through firewalls, IDS/IPSs, WAFs, email filters, etc.), red teaming engagements (custom detections), wireless assessments (restricting physical access), social engineering engagements (names and contact info), etc. As a general rule, the closer one gets to full unmitigated access, the better the ROI.

 What are others saying?